A continuing tale of life in the boonies

 This has triggered not just dismay among the selection board, but fascinating rounds of e-mailing about what to do next – select a poet laureate from the dribble of respondents, or enlarge the geographic area in which a poet may live to include the communities abutting Rochester.

 Expansion of the catchment area has produced the liveliest e-debate.
-Some folks are fine with the four towns that share a boundary with Rochester, but are rigorously opposed to making anyone from Somersworth or Dover eligible.
+Some folks are fine with the four towns that share a boundary with Rochester (Farmington, Milton, Strafford and Barrington), but are rigorously opposed to making anyone from the cities of Somersworth or Dover eligible.
 To the neutral, fair-minded and inquisitive observer (like me, for instance) it would seem these opponents of neighborly inclusion, are driven not by logic, but by deep-rooted fears and passions that invite Freudian exploration and Jungian analysis.

 According to one scholarly expert, the exercise director of a Gold’s Gym, people can become pretty territorial in their comfort zone, and may wax feisty if they perceive someone has come three inches too close to them in a floor exercise.
 This could explain why the two poets among the selectors are so adamant about keeping Dover and Somersworth at a distance.